mwshinn/PyDDM/doc/quickstart.rst

 We can also define a model with free parameters - these parameters can be fit to data, or tweaked using the PyDDM GUI.
 Instead of passing numbers to these arguments, we can instead pass the names of parameters to fit.
-Then, at the end, we use the "parameters" argument to define the parameters.
+Then, at the end, we use the "parameters" argument to list the parameters and their valid ranges.
 This argument should be a dictionary, where the key of the dictionary is the name of the parameter, and the value is a tuple containing the minimum and maximum value of the parameter.
-For example, to fit the drift rate, the noise level, and the non-decision time, but keep the bound fixed at 1.0, we can write:
+For example, to fit the drift rate, the noise level, and the non-decision time, but keep the bound fixed at 1.0, we can
+write:

 .. literalinclude:: downloads/simple.py
    :language: python